covcom/205CDE/labs/19 Document Databases/worksheet.md

 In this lab you do the following tasks:

-1. Install MongoDB in Codio
+1. Install MongoDB in Cloud9.
 2. Learn MongoDB data model.
 3. Make queries as well as data modification operations via MongoDB interpreter.
 4. Use MongoDB from your own PHP scripts.

 ## 1 Installation

-Start the lab by installing MongoDB server in Codio.
-To do this, open a new terminal window and type:
+Start the lab by installing MongoDB server in Cloud9.
+To do this, open a new terminal window and run the following commands:

 ```
-parts install mongodb
+mkdir data
+echo 'mongod --bind_ip=$IP --dbpath=data --nojournal --rest "$@"' > mongod
+chmod a+x mongod
 ```

-Then, following the on-screen instructions, start MongoDB server:
+Then, start MongoDB server:

 ```
-parts start mongodb
+./mongod &
 ```

 Now, MongoDB server is listening to a dedicated port (by default 27017), waiting for clients to connect.
-Later, PHP REST handler scriptss are going to be such clients.
+Later, PHP REST handler scripts are going to be such clients.
 For now, we start with command-line usage, where the MongoDB command interpreter acts as a client.

 ## 2 Data model